13 Things That Happen When You Move to Melbourne, Australia

 Yet, the longer I live in Melbourne, the more my allegiance starts to swing.
 I start thinking things like: But Melbourne’s so much cheaper to live in.
 Maybe the brunch scene IS better.
 Who needs beaches and nature anyway?!
 And the truly unforgivable… I don’t think I could ever live in Sydney again!

 Blasphemy, right?
 I deal with my treacherous feelings by reminding myself all the things about Sydney I truly enjoy and admire.
-But, I can’t help feeling I’m fighting a losing battle and be won over eventually.
+But, I can’t help feeling I’m fighting a losing battle and will be won over eventually.

 You realise the hype surrounding this city exists for a reason